osohq/oso-github-django/README.md

 ### Resource-specific roles

-All of the roles in this app are (resource-specific roles)[https://docs.osohq.com/getting-started/rbac.html#resource-specific-roles].
+All of the roles in this app are [resource-specific roles](https://docs.osohq.com/getting-started/rbac.html#resource-specific-roles).
 Resource-specific roles are roles that apply to one type of resource.
 In this app, we have represented these roles as Django models that correspond to tables in the database.

 Each role model has the following characteristics: